 5. Virtual birth announcements are all the rage these days anyway, so you may just find yourself doing a virtual baby shower and birth announcement (especially with the current COVID pandemic).

 6. You’ll find yourself playing back videos of the birth for family and friends, even the parts they may not want to see, thanks to the nurse with your GoPro that got a little too close and personal during the delivery.

 7. Your chosen OB/GYN may not end up being the doctor you actually have in the room when you give birth.
 I started my pregnancy in Japan and ended it in Virginia with a whole new crew.

 9. If you do end up moving mid-pregnancy, everyone will tell you not to move boxes around with your big belly.
 Girl, you do you (with doctor approval of course).
-I moved a whole house around while I was 8 months pregnant.
-They call it nesting for a reason and moving to a new house is the ultimate nesting situation.
+I moved a whole house around while I was eight months pregnant.
+They call it nesting for a reason, and moving to a new house is the ultimate nesting situation.

 10. Take tons of videos; videos are gold.
 We have so many pictures but being able to see all of the growth through videos is absolutely priceless, especially when your significant other may not be there to see the actual moments due to a TDY or deployment.

 11. Get your free breast pump through TriCare!
 Score!

 12. You may plan and plan and plan, but, as we all learn, your baby’s arrival more than likely will not going to go according to plan.
 Make sure you have a backup to be there just in case your significant other doesn’t make it to the birth.
 Also, don’t feel discouraged if it doesn’t go according to your birth plan.
 Life is crazy, and being a military couple makes it that much more interesting.